laurafontanesi/rlssm/README.md

 # rlssm

 rlssm is a Python package for fitting **reinforcement learning** (RL) models, **sequential sampling models** (DDM, RDM, LBA, ALBA, and ARDM), and **combinations of the two**, using **Bayesian parameter estimation**.

-Parameter estimation is done at an individual or hierarchical level using [PyStan](https://pystan.readthedocs.io/en/latest/index.html), the Python Interface to Stan.
+Parameter estimation is done at an individual or hierarchical level using [CmdStanPy](https://cmdstanpy.readthedocs.io/en/stable-0.9.65/index.html), the Interface to Stan.
 Stan performs Bayesian inference using the No-U-Turn sampler, a variant of Hamiltonian Monte Carlo.

 ## Install
-You can install the rlssm package using:
+The rlssm package can be installed by using:
 ```
 pip install rlssm
 ```

-Make sure you have the dependecies installed first.
+Make sure you have the dependencies installed first.

 ### Dependencies
+- cmdstanpy
-- pystan=2.19
+- numpy
 - pandas
+- seaborn
 - scipy
+- matplotlib
-- seaborn
+- setuptools

 ### Conda environment (suggested)
-If you have Andaconda or miniconda installed and you would like to create a separate environment:
+If you have Anaconda or miniconda installed, and you would like to create a separate environment:

 ```
-conda create --n stanenv python=3 pandas scipy seaborn pystan=2.19
+conda create --name stanenv python=3 numpy pandas seaborn scipy matplotlib setuptools
 conda activate stanenv
+pip install --upgrade cmdstanpy
-pip install rlssm
+pip install --upgrade rlssm
 ```
 ## Documentation